Nicolas Milanovic: Western United

 Milanovic began his professional career at Western United, joining the club in a COVID-19 pandemic enforced hub in New South Wales in 2020.
-Milanovic made 36 appearances for Western United before departing the club mid-way through the 2022–23 season, citing his intention to return to his homeland in Sydney.
+Milanovic made 36 appearances for Western United before departing the club mid-way through the 2022–23 season, citing his intention to return to Sydney.

 Western Sydney Wanderers

 Within minutes of publicly departing Western United, it was announced that Milanovic had joined Western Sydney Wanderers.
+Milanovic made his debut coming off the bench in a 0-1 loss to Sydney FC.
+He scored his first goal for the club in a 2-3 loss to Melbourne City.